eVocaTiv/evocativ/README.md

 - I have a solid experience in working with React and have also scratched the surface of other UI libraries like Angular and Vue.
 - I have acquired basic knowledge of UX principles, wireframing and prototyping using Adobe XD / Figma, editing and layering using Photoshop and preparing case studies from gathering requirements, creating user personas to documenting focus-group testing and user interviews.

 In addition to my interests as a developer, I regularly follow design podcasts, and look for ways to expand my design thinking skills - such as through reading books (finished *"Don't Make Me Think"* by Steve Krug and *"Sprint"* by Jake Knapp, currently reading *"Lean UX"* by Jeff Gothelf).
 Moreover, I'm a fan of online courses and have recently completed some on UX fundamentals.
-Lastly, I also read blogs and documentation on industrial practices.
+Lastly, I also like to read blogs and documentation on industrial practices.

 Some of my favourite resources are -
 __[Google Design](https://www.design.google)__ and __[The Nielsen Norman Group](https://www.nngroup.com)__.
-I consider myself fortunate to be surrounded by extremely talented designers and developers at **Amazon**, from whom I learn new things everyday.
+I consider myself fortunate to be surrounded by extremely talented designers and developers at **Amazon**, from whom I learn new things first-hand everyday .

 *Summary of my skills*